Automorphism groups of Mori Del Pezzo fibrations over an irrational curve: Preliminaries

 \begin{proof} Since $\varphi$ preserves the fibration above $C$, the base-locus of $\chi$ is contained in the fibres above $C$.
 Then $\chi\circ div$ induces the blow-up $\widehat{div}\colon Z_{\k(C)}\to X_{\k(C)}$ of the closed point $\ell_{\k(C)}$.
 The same holds for $\varphi^{-1}$.
 In particular, $\varphi$ induces a link of type II as claimed. \cite[Lemma 3.10]{BFSZ24} shows that $Z_{\k(C)}$ is a Del Pezzo surface. \end{proof}

 \begin{proposition} Let $\pi\colon X\to C$ a Mori Del Pezzo fibration above a curve $C$ of genus $g(C)\geq1$.
-Then there are no links of type III starting from $X$. \end{proposition} \begin{proof} Suppose that $\psi\colon X\rat Y$ is a link type III to a Mori fibre space $\hat\pi\colon Y\to B$, i.e. a birational map satisfying a commutative diagram
+Then there are no links of type III and no link of type IV starting from $X$. \end{proposition} \begin{proof} A link $\psi\colon X\rat Y$ of type III and a link of type IV satisfy respectively commutative diagrams

-where all morphisms have connected fibres, relative Picard rank one, $div$ is a divisorial contraction, the dotted arrow is an isomorphism in codimension one and $\dim B\leq\dim C$.
-Since $C$ is a curve, $\rho(C/B)=1$ and $\tau$ has connected fibres, $B$ is a point, and hence $Y$ is Fano.
-This is impossible by \autoref{lem:not Fano}. \end{proof}

-\begin{proposition} Let $\pi\colon X\to C$ a Mori Del Pezzo fibration above a curve $C$ of genus $g(C)\geq1$.
-Then there is no isomorphism in codimension $1$ to a Mori fibre space above a surface $B$.
-In particular, there are no links of type IV starting from $X$. \end{proposition} \begin{proof} Suppose there is an isomorphism in codimension $1$ $\psi\colon X\rat Y$ to a Mori fibre space $\pi'\colon Y\to B$ above a surface $B$, giving a Sarkisov diagram of type IV: